RodrigoPAml/RayTracer2D/README.md

 # How to use

-- Click in a object to move it
+- Click in an object to move it
-- To delete a object click it and press delete
+- To delete an object click it and press delete
 - To create a new object press space
 - To scale a selected object press Q/W or A/S
 - To move the light press L
-- To configure resolution, number of casted rays or others, execute in the engine editor and edit 'begin_frame' or 'ray_tracer' game object
+- To configure resolution, number of casted rays or others, execute the engine editor and edit 'begin_frame' or 'ray_tracer' game object

 ![image](https://github.com/RodrigoPAml/RayTracer2D/assets/41243039/f37406c1-749b-48fa-ba5d-72bdda7ed89a)

 # Implementation

-- Direct light is calculated by casting a ray from the pixel to the light, and cheking if no collision is detected with the rectangles.
+- Direct light is calculated by casting a ray from the pixel to the light, and checking if no collisions are detected with the rectangles.
 - Indirect light is done by casting N rays (configurable) from the pixel and when it intersect with some rectangle, it checks if it reaches the light from the intersection point.
-From there the calculation with angle and attenuation is made and the average of light is calculated from all directions.
+From there the calculation with angle (dot product) and attenuation is made and the average of light is calculated from all directions.
 - Indirect light have only a single bounce.
 - Take a look at the file shader.frag for mor implementation info